sebastianspicker/phyphox-arduino-classroom-kit/arduino/phyphox_ble_sense/README.md

 - `6` light/color: `C,R,G,B` from `Arduino_APDS9960`
 - `7`, `8` reserved for future experiments (e.g. combined IMU or other sensors)
 - `9` analog inputs: `A0,A1,A2` raw ADC readings (converted to mV in the phyphox experiment)

+This single mode-switched sketch is the canonical firmware strategy after the repo consolidation.

 ## Behaviour on failure